xxvrs/cryptoflasher/README.md

    - **Gas price (optional)** – override the gas price used for every submitted transaction.
    - **Gas limit** – required manual gas limit for each transfer.
 Choose a value low enough to force a revert or high enough to allow success depending on the behavior you want to observe.
-   - **Gas price (optional)** – you can still supply a custom gas price, but the app will override the gas limit to ensure the transaction fails.

 4. Click **Send Transfer**.
 Keep the page open while the transaction processes.
 The live console will
    show: